 You don’t need to have taken Part 1.
 We will be revisiting the key concepts but with a different set of prep work and yoga postures, .
 If you did do Part 1, this will be a brilliant way to embed the concepts further.

-A Saturday morning dynamic practice which explores how we integrate strength with joint mobility in a yoga practice to support a healthy , balanced body capable of a broad range of movement.
+A Sunday morning dynamic practice which explores how we integrate strength with mobility in a yoga practice to support a healthy , balanced body capable of a broad range of movement.
 Our aim, after all, is not to make yoga pose shapes for the sake of it, but to enjoy moving well in our everyday lives, hopefully with strength, fluidity and ease, well into out later years!